nodejs/node/doc/api/async_hooks.md

 does not depend on garbage collection, then this will not be an issue.

-Using the destroy hook results in additional overhead because it enables tracking of `Promise` instances via garbage collector.
+Using the destroy hook results in additional overhead because it enables tracking of `Promise` instances via the garbage collector.

 #### `promiseResolve(asyncId)`